The French Bulldog is a happy little bundle of joy, and joy is what they tend to bring.

-Once a good set of habits have been established, it will be easier to maintain them than it was to establish them.
-However, there is a cutoff point.
+Once a good set of habits has been established, it will be easier to maintain them than it was to establish them.
+However, there is not a cutoff point.

 Any training that is not maintained will be lost, so you’ll need to work with them at least once a week, even after they have mastered everything that you want them to learn.

 The Importance Of Consistency

 They need consistent, repetitive training, and that is usually called drilling.
 The idea is to make them do it until it becomes second nature.

 However, they can only learn in this way if you do not confuse them by sending mixed signals.
 Commands and expectations should be exactly alike, every time they are given.